Stefan-Driessen/ProMoTe/ProMoTe.md

   <tbody>
     <tr>
       <td>Definition:</td>
-      <td>The organisational sphere of knowledge and activity from which the data originates.</td>
+      <td>The organisational sphere of knowledge and activity from which resources and actors originate.</td>
     </tr>
     <tr>
       <td>Usage Note:</td>